mmfausnaugh/tica/README.md

 where `<exptime>` corresponds to whatever exposure your FFIs are, `30min` for Sectors 1-26, `10min` for Sectors 37-55.

-## Updating Calibration Files

-With DVC, you will be able to easily update to the latest calibration models whenever they are available.
-You can also revert to old versions if you need to reproduce prior results.

-To check for updates, run `git pull.`  If new calibration models are availabel, then the `.dvc` files in `calibration_models` will be updated.
-If this is the case, move to the `calibration_models` directory and run `dvc pull`.

-Calibration models will be updated no more than once per year, and we expect that updates will be much less frequent than that.

-Reverting to an old model is slightly more complicated.
-Roughly speaking, this consists of (1) using `git checkout` to get the version of the `.dvc` file that corresponds to the model that you need, and then (2) running `dvc checkout`.
-DVC handles access to the cloud, and caches the downloads so that you can easily switch back and forth between different versions of the models.
-See the [DVC docs](https://dvc.org/doc/start) for more information and tutorials.

-There are directories at the top level of the repo for each calibration mode (30 minute or 10 minute data).
-Those directories link back to the data in `calibration_models`; when you run TICA, you specify a single calibration directory, which will load in the correct models, assuming that you have the desired version checked out in `calibration_models`.

-Calibration models also exist for 20 second and 2 minute data, but calibrating raw pixels from SPOC Target Pixel Files is not supported at this time.

 ## Quick Start

 The workhorse script for calibrating raw TESS data is `bin/tica-cal-ccd2ccd`.
 This script is installed by default, and can be run with `--help` to  see an explanation of the options available.